-The Office of State Planning (OSP) provides a framework and collaborative process to understand and shape the future of the transportation system in California in the context of broader economic, demographic, environmental, technological, and equitable issues.
-The program facilitates innovations in transportation and a system that is integrated and multimodal, serving all Californians.
+The Office of State Planning (OSP) provides a framework and collaborative process to understand and shape the future of the transportation system in California and lead the Department in long-range planning statewide in coordination with internal and external stakeholders.
+The effort is to explore California’s future of mobility and advance innovative solutions in the context of broader economic, demographic, environmental, technological, and equitable issues.
+OSP strives to create a blueprint that helps plan for a sustainable, climate resilient multimodal transportation system.

-OSP consists of four branches that all coordinate and collaborate with various stakeholders to produce comprehensive studies and guidelines, conduct tribal outreach and economic analysis, and develop the California Transportation Plan.
-OSP strives to create a blueprint that helps plan for a sustainable, multimodal transportation system.
+OSP consists of two branches that coordinate and collaborate with various stakeholders and Caltrans’ Districts and Division to produce comprehensive studies and guidelines, and develop the California Transportation Plan (CTP).
+See below for more information on the OSP branches and deliverables.

 Statewide Long-Range Planning Branch

-OSP worked with the UC Berkeley's Transportation Sustainability Research Center (TSRC) on the Caltrans Future of Mobility (FOM) (PDF) white paper.
-The objective of this project was to explore the impact of technological, social, economic, and environmental change on Caltrans' long term planning process for transportation in California.
-The results from this study will ultimately be used to inform the scenario development for the CTP 2050.
+The objective of this effort is to explore applications of emerging technologies that provide innovative and transformative solutions for California’s transportation system.
+The Future of Mobility White Paper was prepared to explore the impact of technological, social, economic, and environmental change on Caltrans' long-term transportation planning process in California.
+The results from this study will ultimately be used to inform scenario development for the CTP 2050.

 Strategic Engagement and CTP Implementation Branch